 3. Apologize for Things You’ve Done Wrong in the Past

 We’ve all made mistakes.
 Remember that relationships are always a two-way street.
 It takes all people involved to make it work and when a relationships fail, it takes both parties to cause it.

-Before talking with your family members, spend some honest time with yourself reflecting on the mistakes you’ve made in each relationship.
+Before talking to your family, spend some honest time with yourself reflecting on the mistakes you’ve made in each relationship.
 The keyword here is “honest.”
 It’s often difficult for us to admit our own mistakes.
 But we need to in order to heal.

 Write a list of the times when you screwed up or failed a family member, and what you could have done to avoid it.
 Take that list and apologize for those times in a genuine way.